Sephora Black Friday deals 2021: Makeup, fragrance and more | CNN Underscored

 This water-based gel blush gives cheekbones a wash of color without it being a full-on look, and for us casual makeup people, that’s the perfect amount.
 Plus, it’s a clean, vegan brand, and we love that.
 (P.S.: The brand’s sunscreen is also really good.)

-This palette costs less than a drugstore brand but has five-star ratings for its quality and variety of shades.
+This palette costs less than a drugstore brand but has 5-star ratings for its quality and variety of shades.
 We love that it can go day to night with its shades that range from matte to disco shimmery, making it the perfect palette to stash in your makeup bag for a fully scheduled day.

 Fragrance

-Warm and cozy for the chillier months of the year, this cult-favorite fragrance is clean (no harmful chemicals stuff in it) and has rich notes of cappuccino, vanilla and cedar.
+Warm and cozy for the chillier months of the year, this cult-favorite fragrance is clean (no harmful chemicals in it) and has rich notes of cappuccino, vanilla and cedar.

-Nest New York Holiday & Birchwood Pine Pura Diffuser Set ($68, originally $85; sephora.com)
+Nest New York Holiday & Birchwood Pine Pura Diffuser Set (starting at $68, originally $85; sephora.com)

 Gift your friend who’s obsessed with their aroma diffuser this handy set for the other rooms in the house.
 It’s a smart home device that lets them control the intensity from a phone app or via Alexa to program it from anywhere — so it’s not perfuming while they’re at work, for example.
 Two vials of delicious fragrances from Nest, including a pine and a holiday blend, get them ready to set the scene for holiday entertaining.